Khumann/Khumann/README.md

 **Current Project** : Early Detection of Alzheimer(AD).

-Working on state-of-the-art Deep Learning Techniques for my Research Project in Healthcare domain.
+Working on state-of-the-art Deep Learning Techniques for my Research Project in Healthcare domain